 SET UP Corporation SET UP Limited Liability Company California Foreign Qualification

-Delaware is best place for Tech Startups, according to Silicon Valley which is located there.
+Delaware is the best place for Tech Startups, which want doing business in Silicon Valley.
 Check in detail why you should incorporate in Delaware.

 Why Incorporate in Delaware?

 - Delaware Offers Some Tax Benefits – Delaware offers some business-friendly tax laws.
 Businesses that are built in Delaware, but are not conducting business over there, need not pay state corporate income tax.
 But yes, there is a franchise tax.
 Additionally, stock shares owned by people outside Delaware aren’t subject to Delaware taxes.
 There is no personal income tax for non-residents.